 Texas Capitol In Austin TX

 Texas capitol is located in Austin Texas, and acts as the Capitol of Texas.
-The Capitol's location is distinct on a hilltop facing downtown Austin.
+The Capitol’s location is distinct on a hilltop facing downtown Austin.
 The structure houses the offices of the Texas Governor and Texas legislature.
 Texas State Capitol dates back to 1881.
 The building was designed by renowned architect Elijah Myers.
 Construction lasted for 6 years (1882 to 1888) under the supervision of a civil engineer named Reuben L. Walker.
-Texas Capital became a Historical monument in 1970 after being registered in the historic places register.
+Texas Capital became a Historical monument in 1970 after being registered in the register of the historic place.
 A decade and a half later, the Capitol became a historic landmark.
 In 1993, an underground extension of the State Capitol was constructed.

-Early History of Texas Capitol
+Early History Of Texas Capitol

 The present Texas State Capitol happens to be the 3rd building to serve as the TX Capitol.
 The first one was made of wood.
 The second Capitol was constructed in 1853 in the same location as the current Capitol.
 However, in 1881, it was destroyed by a fire prompting the construction of the third and current State Capitol.